shawenyao/jekyll-now/_posts/2021-05-13-Price-Efficiency-on-Uniswap.md

   <img src="https://shawenyao.github.io/R/output/uniswap_vs_exchange/plot3_uniswap_vs_exchange_distribution.png" />
 </div>

-This could be partially explained by the fact the USDC-USDT pool is the worst funded one of them all.
+This could be partially explained by the fact the USDC-USDT pool is the worst funded one of all 5 liquidity pools above.

 ## Conclusions